I learned what it meant to be on the other side of the fence.

 Yeah…my experience sometimes still stirs up some darkness, which is why I’m leaving this prayer here.
 Cover my work through Jesus.

-Everyone at the church, especially the first day, were extremely welcoming.
+Everyone at the church, especially the first day, was extremely welcoming.
 This only further got my hopes up.
 I LOVED what the pastor preached.
 It was the same kind of material I would hear from my home church.
 Holiness.
 Sanctification.
 You get the picture.

 What I was to learn, however, broke me into pieces.